microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ## Variable Explorer and Data Viewer

 Within a Python Notebook, it's possible to view, inspect, sort, and filter the variables within your current Jupyter session.
-By clicking the **Variables** icon in the main toolbar after running code and cells, you'll see a list of the current variables, which will automatically update as variables are used in code.
+By selecting the **Variables** icon in the main toolbar after running code and cells, you'll see a list of the current variables, which will automatically update as variables are used in code.
 The variables pane will open at the bottom of the notebook.

 ![Variable Explorer](images/jupyter/variable-explorer-01.png)

 ![Variable Explorer](images/jupyter/variable-explorer-02.png)

-For additional information about your variables, you can also double-click on a row or use the **Show variable in data viewer** button next to the variable to see a more detailed view of a variable in the Data Viewer.
+For additional information about your variables, you can also double-click on a row or use the **Show variable in data viewer** button next to the variable for a more detailed view of a variable in the Data Viewer.
 Once open, you can filter the values by searching over the rows.

 ![Data Viewer](images/jupyter/data-viewer.png)

-## Saving Plots
+## Saving plots

-To save a plot from your notebook, simply hover over the output and click the save icon in the top right.
+To save a plot from your notebook, simply hover over the output and select the **Save** icon in the top right.

 ![Save output](images/jupyter/save-output.png)

 > **Note:** There is support for rendering plots created with [matplotlib](https://matplotlib.org/) and [Altair](https://altair-viz.github.io/index.html).

-## Custom Notebook Diffing
+## Custom Notebook diffing

 Under the hood, Jupyter Notebooks are JSON files.
-The segments in a JSON file are rendered as cells that are comprised of 3 components: input, output, and metadata.
+The segments in a JSON file are rendered as cells that are comprised of three components: input, output, and metadata.
 Comparing changes made in a notebook using lined-based diffing is difficult and hard to parse.
 The rich diffing editor for notebooks allows you to easily see changes for each component of a cell.

-You can even customize what types of changes you would like to see surfaced within your diffing view.
-In the top right, select the overflow menu item in the toolbar to customize what cell components you would like to see included.
+You can even customize what types of changes you want displayed within your diffing view.
+In the top right, select the overflow menu item in the toolbar to customize what cell components you want included.
 Input differences will always be shown.

 ![Custom Notebook Diffing](images/jupyter/notebook-diffing.png)

-To learn more about Git integration within VS Code, visit [Version Control in VS Code](https://code.visualstudio.com/docs/editor/versioncontrol).
+To learn more about Git integration within VS Code, visit [Version Control in VS Code](/docs/editor/versioncontrol.md).

 ## Debug a Jupyter Notebook

 If you need additional debug support in order to diagnose an issue in your code cells, you can export it as a Python file.
-Once exported as a Python file, the Visual Studio Code debugger lets you step through your code, set breakpoints, examine state, and analyze problems.
+Once exported as a Python file, the VS Code debugger lets you step through your code, set breakpoints, examine state, and analyze problems.
 Using the debugger is a helpful way to find and correct issues in notebook code.
 To debug your Python file:

 1. In VS Code, if you haven't already, activate a Python environment in which Jupyter is installed.

-1. From your Jupyter Notebook (.ipynb) select the convert button in the main toolbar.
+1. From your Jupyter Notebook (`.ipynb`), select the **Export** button in the main toolbar.

    ![Convert Jupyter Notebook to Python file](images/jupyter/native-toolbar-export.png)

-   Once exported, you'll have a .py file with your code that you can use for debugging.
+   Once exported, you'll have a `.py` file with your code that you can use for debugging.

-1. After saving the .py file, to start the debugger, use one of the following options:
+1. After saving the `.py` file, to start the debugger, use one of the following options:

     - For the whole Notebook, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **Python: Debug Current File in Python Interactive Window** command.
-    - For an individual cell, use the **Debug Cell** adornment that appears above the cell.
+    - For an individual cell, use the **Debug Cell** action that appears above the cell.
 The debugger specifically starts on the code in that cell.
-By default, **Debug Cell** just steps into user code.
+By default, **Debug Cell** steps into user code.
 If you want to step into non-user code, you need to uncheck **Data Science: Debug Just My Code** in the Python extension settings (`kb(workbench.action.openSettings)`).

 1. To familiarize yourself with the general debugging features of VS Code, such as inspecting variables, setting breakpoints, and other activities, review [VS Code debugging](/docs/editor/debugging.md).

 1. As you find issues, stop the debugger, correct your code, save the file, and start the debugger again.

-1. When you're satisfied that all your code is correct, use the Python Interactive window to export the Python file as a Jupyter Notebook (.ipynb).
+1. When you're satisfied that all your code is correct, use the Python Interactive window to export the Python file as a Jupyter Notebook (`.ipynb`).

 ## Connect to a remote Jupyter server